Kitware/HPCCloud/docs/glossary.md

 ### Simput

 A simulation deck input tool.
-Consult the Simput GitHub repository for more.
+Consult the [Simput GitHub repository](https://github.com/Kitware/simput) for more.

 ### Simulation step

-Steps of taskflows.
+Simulation steps symbolize different taskflows within a simulation.
 They can have different states aswell.
 For example many steps have the substeps "Start" which starts a taskflow and "View" which views logs and statuses for the taskflow.